Einstein gravity as a gauge theory for the conformal group: Introduction

 \mbox{}

 Let us now give a brief description of our tractor functionals.
-The discussion in this subsection will follow a more physical spirit, along the lines of \cite{ferrara_unified_1977,kaku_gauge_1977,kaku_superconformal_1977,kaku_properties_1978,kaku_poincaresupergravity_1978}, and in the following subsection we will provide a more mathematical account of its relations to the geometry of the tractor bundle.
+In following subsection we will provide a more mathematical account of its relations to the geometry of the tractor bundle.